From crusades to comeback: Estonia’s road to independence

 Estonia regains its independence

 However, independence had not yet been achieved.
-The Soviet Union still considered Estonia and the other Baltic republics to be Union republics subordinated to Moscow, and was prepared to use extreme force to maintain its power, as seen in the violent events in January 1991 in Vilnius and Riga.
+The Soviet Union still regarded Estonia and the other Baltic republics as Union republics subordinated to Moscow, and was prepared to use extreme force to maintain its authority – as seen in the violent events of January 1991 in Vilnius and Riga.

 The Ikla border control post after the attack on 14 June 1991.

-The Republic of Estonia was restored on the basis of legal continuity – it was first established on 24 February 1918 – and that is why the country is celebrating its independence on that date.
+The Republic of Estonia was restored on the basis of legal continuity – first established on 24 February 1918 – which is why the country celebrates its Independence Day on that date.

 A nature scene in Estonia.
 Photo by Arne Ader.

-Since restoring its independence, Estonia has introduced many reforms, joined the EU and NATO, and is one of a handful of countries closest to becoming a digital society.
-In many aspects, the country is punching above its weight internationally.
-It has proven in the last 32 years that it can do very well as an independent country.
+Since restoring its independence, Estonia has introduced wide-ranging reforms, joined the EU and NATO, and is among a small group of countries closest to becoming a fully fledged digital society.
+In many respects, the country is punching above its weight internationally.
+Over the past 34 years, it has shown that it can thrive as an independent state.

-* This article was originally published on 24 February 2015.
+* This article was originally published on 24 February 2015 and lightly amended on 24 February 2026.

 1. Tuula Lähteenmäki